 If you prefer a sweet as opposed to savory recipe, you can always tempt your Taurus with this delectable Mint Chocolate Chip recipe.

 A homemade peppermint chip ice cream from a rich custard base to make you forget every store bought version you ever deigned to eat.
 Rich, creamy, mint-y, and incredible in the mouth.
 You're welcome.

 - 3 cups Fresh Peppermint, leaves only

 - 4 Organic Egg Yolks

-- 6 ounces Premium Dark Chocolate, nibs or shavings
+- 6 ounces Premium Dark or Milk Chocolate, nibs or shavings

-Whisk cream, sugar and salt in a heavy saucepan over medium heat.
-Heat just until it begins to get hot, but not boiling–remove and add mint leaves.
-Cover quickly and let steep for 2-3 hours.
+- Step 3 Whisk cream, milk, sugar and salt in a heavy saucepan over medium heat.
+Heat just until it begins to get hot, but not boiling.

-After steeping, strain out the leaves and bring to just under a simmer.
+- Step 5 After steeping, strain/remove leaves and heat again to bring to just below a simmer.

 - Step 6 As the mixture warms, whisk together egg yolks and a cup of the warm cream mixture in a medium bowl.